MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-for-virtualized-desktop-infrastructure.md

 ### Deploy Microsoft Edge

 If you are on Windows 10, version 1803 and above, you should already have Microsoft Edge installed on your system.
 However, if you're using an older version of Windows or want to deploy a different Microsoft Edge channel, follow these steps:

 1. Download the Microsoft Edge MSI package that matches your VDI VM operating system from:

     - [Download Microsoft Edge for Business - Microsoft](https://www.microsoft.com/edge/business/download)

-2. Run the following command to install the MSI to the VDI VM:
+2. Run the following command to install the MSI to the VDI virtual machine (VM):

     - `msiexec /i <path_to_msi> /qn /norestart /l*v <install_logfile_name>`

 ### Disable automatic updates

-For non-persisted machines, it is best practice to disable automatic updates and instead update Edge by updating the “golden image” to ensure that there are no version mismatches among the pool of machines.
+For non-persisted machines, the best practice to disable automatic updates and update Microsoft Edge by updating the golden image to ensure that there are no version mismatches among the pool of virtual machines.

-See the following policies for disabling automatic updates:
+For more information about disabling automatic updates, see the following policies:

 - [Update policy override default](/deployedge/microsoft-edge-update-policies#updatedefault)